-Following the Grenfell tower disaster in June 2017, Lewisham Homes proceeded to test cladding on various high rise blocks within their stock.
-The results showed the cladding system at Hatfield Close (two blocks) and Gerrard House had ‘failed’ in terms of combustibility.
+Following the Grenfell tower disaster in June 2017, Lewisham Homes proceeded to test cladding on various high-rise blocks within their stock.
+The test results from the BRE showed the cladding system at Hatfield Close (two blocks) and Gerrard House had ‘failed’ in terms of combustibility.
 Lewisham Homes took the immediate decision to strip the existing cladding as emergency works.
 Project partners were appointed under an accelerated process.

-Phase 2 – Remedial works following stripping and enabling works for reinstatement
+Phase 2 – Remedial works following stripping of cladding system and enabling works for reinstatement works.

-Phase 3 – General improvement works to the blocks
+Phase 3 – General improvement works to blocks (external cladding, kitchen, bathroom & boiler replacements, sprinkler installation, flat roof coverings) and refreshed landscaping.

 Our design team was separately appointed to submit a planning application and provide design services on behalf of United Living for the recladding works.